-I now live near Atlanta, where I am currently a graduate student in the Digital Media Master of Science program at Georgia Tech (expected graduation date is May 2017).
-My course projects have included developing a prototype to watch television with a wearable computer and designing a digitized guide to select medication.
+I now live near Atlanta, where I just graduated with a Master of Science in Digital Media at Georgia Tech (May 2017).
+My course projects included developing a prototype to watch television with a wearable computer and designing a digitized guide to select medication.
 As an artist, I was always encouraged to self-question and find ways to always improve.
 So, my recent experiences in this new field has culminated into a challenging, scary, and exciting chapter in my life.
 My eventual goal is a career in user experience that is adjacent with content strategy and information architecture.

 Making my projects satisfying or “nice” is my intention when I cook, create artwork, manage content on a website, or dive deep into interaction design and research.

 Other than this website, you can also find me regularly snapping away on Instagram (@misscherise)...